AntiMoron/palworld-server-manager/README.md

 ## Palworld-Server-Manager

+Fast generate docker file and deploy Palworld, with full features of game play, RCON, monitoring, backup... based on other repos.

-Make deploying and managing Palworld dedicated server easily on Linux servers.
+**Make deploying and managing Palworld dedicated server easily on Linux servers.**

 ### You can: